 62. Following the award of shares, share options or other rights on shares derived from the remuneration system, directors should not be allowed to transfer a number of shares equivalent to twice their annual fixed remuneration, or to exercise the share options or other rights on shares for at least three years after their award.

-This condition, however, will not apply to shares that the director must dispose of to defray costs related to their acquisition.
-Complies $\square$ Partly complies $\Box$ Explain $\square$ Not applicable $oxtimes$ 63.
+This condition, however, will not apply to shares that the director must dispose of to defray costs relate Complies $\square$ Partly complies $\Box$ Explain $\square$ Not applicable $oxtimes$ 63.
 Contractual arrangements should include provisions that permit the company to reclaim variable components of remuneration when payment was out of step with the director's actual performance or based on data subsequently found to be misstated.
-Complies $\boxtimes$ Partly complies $\Box$ Explain 🗆 Not applicable $\square$ 64.
-Termination payments should not exceed a fixed amount equivalent to two years of the director's total annual remuneration and should not be paid until the company confirms that he or she has met the predetermined performance criteria.
-Complies $\boxtimes$ Partly complies $\square$ Explain $\square$ Not applicable $\square$
+Complies $\boxtimes$ Partly complies □ Explain 🗆 Not applicable $\square$ 64. director's total an ent to two years of the the company confirms that he or she has met the predetermined performance criteria.
+Complies $\boxtimes$ Partly complies $\Box$ Explain $\square$ Not applicable $\square$